snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 * Determine time periods
 	* interruption
     * length of period enough to measure a trend 8/12

+    A commonly cited minimum number of data points is 8-12 before and 8-12 after the intervention.
+Be cautious with this rule, however.
+Many data series will be too variable for 8 data points to provide a stable trend estimate.

     * phase-in period
     * co-interventions

+    Any fixed time period is suitable for an ITS analysis.
+There will be a trade-off with any selection: longer time periods will likely be more stable, but are also more likely to run into trouble with co-interventions that impact the same outcomes.

 * Select analytic cohorts
 * Determine outcomes of interest
 * Setup data